project-stacker/project-stacker.github.io/docs/user_guide/template_substitution.md

 # Template Variable Substitution

-When doing a `stacker build`, the behavior of stacker is specified by the yaml directives below.
+When doing a `stacker build`, the behavior of stacker is specified by the YAML directives below.
 In addition to these, stacker allows variable substitions of several forms.
 For example, a line like: